 But which is the best exfoliator for you?

 Acids work to dissolve the ‘glue’ that holds dead skin cells at the surface of your skin.
 Once the ‘glue’ is gone the skin cells shed off to expose fresh young skin.

-The three different types of acids in skincare are:
+The three main types of acids in skincare are:

 BHA = Beta Hydroxy Acid

 PHA = Polyhydroxy Acids – the ‘next generation’ of AHA

 AHA’s are water soluble and help to remove the surface layer of skin.
 The most common AHA’s that you might see in your skincare are Lactic Acid and Glycolic Acid, although you might also see Malic acid, Mandelic acid, Tartaric Acid or Citric acid.

 AHA’s also stimulate collagen production, which can help with the appearance of fine lines.